akpatell/VBA-challenge/README.md

    There will be two buttons upon opening the Excel workbook:
-        "Click me to run the script!" - This will run the script for you and "Click me to clear!" - This will clear the workbook contents for you
+        "Click me to run the script!" - This will run the script for you and "Click me to clear!" - This will clear the workbook contents for you and the original file contents